keboola/connection-docs/components/extractors/database/postgresql/index.md

  ### Data Type Mapping

-The MySQL datatypes are mapped to the [Keboola Connection Base Types](https://help.keboola.com/storage/tables/data-types/#base-types) as follows:
+The MySQL datatypes are mapped to the [Keboola Base Types](https://help.keboola.com/storage/tables/data-types/#base-types) as follows:

 Based on the JSON file you've selected, the `base_type` column in the table can be updated as follows: